 Malawi’s incumbent operator, Malawi Telecommunications, is seeking local and international telecom companies interested in partnering to operate its nationwide fiber-optic backbone network The operator said they will prefer proposals from private players.
 Sources in the company said they look for private sector players to express interest in the prospective co-ownership of the network to provide a robust infrastructure to facilitate telecom services in Malawi.

 The Fiber system is the only network that links Malawi to the East African Submarine Cable System (EASSy), through Tanzania in East Africa and Mozambique in Southern Africa.
-EASSy is a 10,000km submarine fibre-optic cable system deployed along the east and south coast of Africa to service the voice, data, video and internet needs of the region.
-It links South Africa with Sudan via landing points in Mozambique, Madagascar, the Comoros, Tanzania, Kenya, Somalia and Djibouti.
-The cable incorporates the latest developments in submarine fibre-optic technology, making it economical to connect the eastern and southern coast of Africa into the high-speed global telecommunications network.
+EASSy is a 10,000km submarine fiber-optic cable system deployed along the east and south coast of Africa to service the voice, data, video and internet needs of the region.
+It links South Africa with Sudan via landing points in Mozambique, Madagascar, Comoros, Tanzania, Kenya, Somalia and Djibouti.
+The cable incorporates the latest developments in submarine fiber-optic technology, making it economical to connect the eastern and southern coast of Africa into the high-speed global telecommunications network.
 The system is owned and operated by a group of 16 African (92%) and international (8%) telecommunications operators and service providers.

 The company said it is seeking a suitable joint-venture partner to enable it to effectively utilize the capacity of the current network and develop a commercially successful fiber-optic system for the country.